kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         - enable Automated Target Weights(ATW) on HTTP/HTTPS target groups to increase application availability.
 Set your load balancing algorithm to weighted random and turn on anomaly mitigation (recommended)
             ```
             alb.ingress.kubernetes.io/target-group-attributes: load_balancing.algorithm.type=weighted_random,load_balancing.algorithm.anomaly_mitigation=on
             ```

+- <a name="target-group-prefix">`alb.ingress.kubernetes.io/target-group-prefix`</a> specifies the name prefix given to Target Groups.
+The prefix is truncated to 22 characters.

+    !!!example
+        - set the target group prefix to "my-service-", the full name will look like "my-service-8f5fe20735"
+            ```
+            alb.ingress.kubernetes.io/target-group-prefix: my-service-
+            ```

 ## Resource Tags